Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Numerical example: Coefficient inversion for a nonlinear diffusion--reaction PDE

 where $\scrU'$ denotes the dual space of $\scrU$.
 To enforce the inhomogeneous Dirichlet boundary condition, we decompose the PDE solution $u$ into $u=u_0 + \bx^T\be_2$, where $\be_2 = ^T$ and $u_0\in\scrU$ is the PDE state with the homogenous Dirichlet boundary condition.

 The residual operator for this PDE problem, denoted as $\calR:\scrU\times\scrM\to\scrV$, can be defined by its action on an arbitrary test function $p\in \scrU$

-We thus define the effective PDE solution operator as a nonlinear parameter-to-state map $\mathcal{F}:\scrM\ni m\mapsto u_0\in\scrU$ where $\mathcal{R}(u_0,m) = 0$.
-For numerical computation, we approximate $\scrU$ using a finite element space $\scrU^h$ constructed by quadratic triangular elements with $3 {,}362$ DoFs.
+The effective PDE solution operator is defined as a nonlinear parameter-to-state map $\mathcal{F}:\scrM\ni m\mapsto u_0\in\scrU$ where $\mathcal{R}(u_0,m) = 0$.
+We approximate $\scrU$ using a finite element space $\scrU^h$ constructed by quadratic triangular elements with $3362$ DoFs.
 Evaluating the discretized PDE solution operator involves solving the discretized residual norm minimization problem via the Newton--Raphson method in $\scrU^h$.